-What does a typical (generalized) eigenfunction of the laplacian in the unbounded domain R2, ie 2D free space, look like?
+What does a typical (generalized) eigenfunction of the Laplacian in the unbounded domain R2, ie 2D free space, look like?
 If the eigenvalue is k2, then we are considering a random solution to the Helmholtz equation with wavenumber k.
 Say we choose unit wavenumber k=1 then the complex plane wave ein.x, with n is a unit direction vector, is an eigenfunction, but is not typical.
 A typical sample from the eigenspace with eigenvalue 1 can be constructed by a superposition of such waves traveling in all directions, with random complex phases.
 In other words, it is the 2D Fourier transform of Gaussian white noise restricted to the unit circle S1.
 Berry first proposed this as a model for quantum eigenfunctions of systems whose classical dynamics is chaotic, in the '70s.

-Here is my latest MATLAB code to generate samples from the random plane wave ensemble, for the above monochromatic case (α=1 in Sarnak's notation), and for the case of integrating over all wavenumbers [0,1] (α=0 or Fubini-Study in Sarnak's notation):
+Here is MATLAB code to generate samples from the random plane wave ensemble, for the above monochromatic case (α=1 in Sarnak's notation), and for the case of integrating over all wavenumbers [0,1] (α=0 or Fubini-Study in Sarnak's notation):

 .